wemake-services/wemake-python-styleguide/README.md

 pip install wemake-python-styleguide
 ```

+You will also need to create a `setup.cfg` file with [the following contents](https://wemake-python-styleguide.readthedocs.io/en/latest/_pages/options/config.html#third-party-plugins).

+This file is required to configure our linter and 3rd party plugins.

 ## What does this linter do?

 We have several primary objectives with this linter:

 0. Enforce `python3.6+` usage
-1. Significantly educe code's complexity and make it more maintainable
+1. Significantly reduce code's complexity and make it more maintainable
 2. Forbid to use different stuff from `python` language to match
   "There should be one-- and preferably only one --obvious way to do it" rule
 3. Create consistent coding style

+You can find all error codes and plugins [in the docs](https://wemake-python-styleguide.readthedocs.io/en/latest/_pages/errors/index.html).

 ## What we are not